EmaHermankova/chorche/README.md

-# chorche
+# chorche a filemon
-kamo proste chorche
+kamo proste fucking chorche a filemon